jlabarbera11/not_cs5414/README.md

 The server directory contains files for running the server.

+The oracle directory contains files for running the oracle GUI and logic.

-Phase II was based on our own Phase I solution.
+Phase III was based on our own Phase I solution.